As an Amazon Associate, we may earn a commission if you make a purchase — at no extra cost to you.

 Price | $$ – Affordable.
 SmartThings Station hub costs about $80 retail and has no monthly fees.
 It’s a one-time hardware purchase that unlocks wide smart home compatibility. | $$$ – Mid-range.
 Hubitat Elevation costs $130–$150.
 No subscriptions needed for core features.
 Optional extras like remote access or cloud backups exist, but aren’t required. | $$ – Mid-range.
 Roughly $120.
 Offers broad support without subscription fees.
 Users benefit from long-term value without ongoing platform charges. | $ – Budget-friendly.
 No hub needed if using an app or voice speaker.
 Many start with just a free app or a $50 Amazon Echo Dot.
 Lowest initial cost overall. |

-Picking a smart home hub really comes down to what devices you already have and what you want out of your setup.
+Picking the right hub comes down to your devices and routines; our smartthings vs hubitat guide explains when the best smartthings hub is enough and when Hubitat wins.
 Do you care more about automation, privacy, or just making sure everything talks to each other?
 There are a few ways to go—dedicated hubs, Wi-Fi-only setups, or just using a voice assistant—and honestly, each has its perks depending on your situation.

-What are the benefits of using a dedicated smart home hub in 2025?
+SmartThings vs Hubitat: what are the benefits of a dedicated hub in 2025?

-Dedicated hubs like SmartThings or Hubitat use Zigbee and Z-Wave, which are usually more reliable than Wi-Fi for smart home control.
+In smartthings vs hubitat zigbee z-wave comparisons, both use low-power mesh radios that are usually more reliable than Wi-Fi for control.
 The big win here is local processing—your lights or sensors can still work even if your internet goes out.
 That’s pretty reassuring.

 You also get more advanced automations and support for a bunch of different sensors and switches.
 Plus, there’s usually less data sent to the cloud, so you get a bit more privacy, which is always nice.

-How do Samsung SmartThings, Hubitat Elevation, and Aeotec compare in their functionalities?
+How do Samsung SmartThings, Hubitat Elevation, and Aeotec compare (and when to pick each) in smartthings vs hubitat 2025?

 Samsung SmartThings is pretty user-friendly and plays nicely with a lot of popular brands.
 Since the original SmartThings hub is retired, most people use it with the Aeotec Smart Home Hub these days.
 Hubitat Elevation, on the other hand, is a favorite for folks who want everything processed locally and don’t want to rely on the cloud.
 It’s a bit more technical, but the privacy and automation options are hard to beat.